Maritime object classification with SAR imagery using quantum kernel methods: Numerical Experimental Setup

 Next, we split the sampled data into training and testing data.
 Specifically, we employ stratified sampling and use 80\% of the total data for training (1000 samples with 500 from each class) and the remaining 20\% for testing (250 samples with 125 from each class).

 In the final preprocessing step, we flatten each chip into a vector and apply principal component analysis (PCA) on each of the training datasets to derive an orthogonal linear transformation.
 The choice of PCA for dimensionality reduction is natural in this context and has been applied in prior studies that apply quantum kernel methods to classical datasets~\cite{Canatar2023Bandwidth,Shaydulin2022Importance,Schnabel2025Scrutiny}.
 The transformation derived from the training data is then applied to the associated testing datasets.

-In our experiments, we trial every number of principal components from 1 up to 12, resulting in the chip images being represented by vectors of length 1 to 12, with real or complex entries depending on whether we started with GRD or SLC chips, respectively.
-Our decision not to extend beyond 12 principal components was largely a result of computational restrictions, but also of the fact that this number of components resulted in a large portion (more than 80\%) of the variance in the data being preserved, the remainder of which we expect to be largely attributed to noisy fluctuations typical of SAR imagery.
+In our experiments, we trial every number of principal components from 1 up to 12, resulting in the chip images being represented by vectors of length 1 to 12, with real or complex entries depending on whether we started with GRD or SLC chips (respectively).
+Our decision not to extend beyond 12 principal components was largely a result of computational restrictions.
+But also of the fact that this number of components resulted in a large portion of the variance in the data being preserved, the remainder of which we expect to be largely attributed to noisy fluctuations typical of SAR imagery.

+In Appendix~\ref{sec:Principal component analysis considerations} we provide a plot of the cumulative explained variance ratios as a function of the number of principal components for the $16\times16$ GRD chips used for the \texttt{is\_vessel} and \texttt{is\_fishing} classification tasks, from which we can see that using 12 principal components preserves roughly 85\% of the total variance in these datasets.
+We did not produce similar plots for the SLC datasets.
 These final vectors are then used as the input training and testing data samples.